wimpysworld/deb-get/README.md

 You can see what applications are supported by using `sudo get-deb list` or you can search the available applications with `sudo get-deb search <app>`

+You can upgrade packages installed using `get-deb` by running `sudo get-deb upgrade`.

 ```
 get-deb {update | upgrade | show pkg | install pkg | reinstall pkg |